robehickman/BVersion/README.md

 ```

 Note that these are evaluated top to bottom so be careful with wildcards.
-If a file is added to the ignore list after it has been committed previously, the next time shttpfs is run the file will be deleted on the server.
+If a file is added to the ignore list after it has been committed previously, the next time BVersion is run the file will be deleted on the server.
 Also note that the ignore file and pull ignore file (next section) will be tracked by the system.
-If you do not wish to track them add '/.shttpfs_ignore' and '/.shttpfs_pull_ignore' to the ignore file.
+If you do not wish to track them add '/.bvn_ignore' and '/.bvn_pull_ignore' to the ignore file.

 ## Pull ignore filters

 In addition to adding files that you do not wish to push, you can add files that you do not wish to pull from the server as well.
-This file is called .shttpfs_pull_ignore' and is also created in the root of a working copy.
+This file is called .bvn_pull_ignore' and is also created in the root of a working copy.
 It's internal format is the same as above.

 Note, if you wish to download files from the server that were previously in pull ignore, and have been removed, you need to run update -f.
 Normally update compares only the files which have been changed.
 Adding this flag performs a full comparison including unchanged files.